 First up is the LD or Lighting Director or ME (Master Electrician) (if you don’t count the lighting designer who is often the same person).

-Next on lighting would be the Assistant LD/ME who essentially does the same work as the LD and works a lot with the electric crew, supervising during the hang of the the lighting plot while the LD/ME is busy with paperwork etc.
+Next on lighting would be the assistant to the LD/ME who essentially does the same work as the LD and works a lot with the electric crew, supervising during the hang of the lighting plot while the LD/ME is busy with paperwork etc.

 Then there are the Spotlight Operators who I’m going to assume if you have ever been to a live show, you have seen their work.
 They take commands from the LD over com (our technical communications system via headsets) and follow performers around the stage to highlight their performances.